Nathan Healy

 Solar Installations in Aurora

-We’ve mapped every solar installation across the United States to show you how Aurora neighborhoods are embracing clean energy.
-Explore this interactive map to discover which communities near you have already made the switch to solar power!
+We’ve mapped every solar installation across the United States to show you how your Aurora neighbors are embracing clean energy.
+Click any hexagon below to discover how many homes in that area have made the switch to solar!

 09